-To date, we have published four Annual Assurance Statements, each time being able to state that there are no areas of material non-compliance with any part of the assurance framework.
+To date, we have published five Annual Assurance Statements, each time being able to state that there are no areas of material non-compliance with any part of the assurance framework.

-In 2021, we overhauled our approach to developing the AAS and continued this approach in 2022.
+In 2021, we overhauled our approach to developing the AAS and have continued this approach since then.
 Staff and Committee members participated in a series of meetings which considered our performance across all of our operational and governance activities.
+In 2023, we also included tenant and resident feedback on key points to gain further assurance and enhance tenant voice within the process.
 We considered a significant evidence bank and used the SFHA's toolkit to help come to a view on each separate element.
 At the end of the 2021 process, we invited an external specialist to conduct a wrap-up session and carried out an internal audit on the process.
 These exercises confirmed good practice which the Association had in place, as well as providing suggestions for improvement moving forward.